fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 > Unlike other tech stacks **angular-fusioncharts** can only be used via `npm`.
 Since, **Angular2** and onward do not support direct `<script>` inclusion of files, this page shows only the steps to install via `npm`.

-Before installing and starting to work with **angular-fusioncharts** wrapper, let's get familiar with the JavaScript files present in the **FusionCharts** JS files:
+Before installing and starting to work with **angular-fusioncharts** wrapper, let's get familiar with the JavaScript files present in the **FusionCharts** Suite:

 File Name|Description|
 -|-